in2code-de/in2publish_core/Documentation/Use/TheSimpleWay/PublishOverview.md

 ![Module Overview details open](_img/module_detail_overview_open.png)

-* Page preview: Opens a new browser tab with the selected page on Stage or Live.
+* Page preview: Opens a new browser tab with the selected page on stage or production.
 * Page history: Opens the TYPO3 history of the selected page.
 * [Tablename] [HistoryIcon]: Opens the TYPO3 history of the selected record.
 * [Tablename] [EditIcon]: Opens the TYPO3 edit view of the selected record.